 2. The institution publishes and follows its established policies for release of student records.

 The privacy of student records is mandated by the Family Educational Rights and Privacy Act (FERPA) and is enforced by the federal Department of Education.
 YCCD Policy 5040 responds to the FERPA regulations and advises college on the definition of student records as well as guidelines to release student records.

-Student Records and Privacy Act
+(Student Records and Privacy Act)

-The Modesto Junior College Catalog describes for students, faculty, and staff:
+The Modesto Junior College Catalog publishes and describes for students, faculty, and staff:

 * Academic Records Regulations (requirements notifying the faculty and staff responsibilities to maintain the privacy of student records)